mail us | mail this page

 192.168.1.2:369

 The : (colon) indicates the number following is a Port Number - in the above case 369.
-This format is typically only used where a service is available on a non-standard port number e.g. many web configuration systems (Samba swat) will use this feature to avoid clashing with a standard web server.
+This format is typically only used where a service is available on a non-standard port number, for instance, many web configuration systems, such as Samba swat, will use a non-standard port to avoid clashing with the standard web (HTTP) port number of 80.
+A port number is 16 bits giving a decimal range of 0 to 65535.
+In most systems privileged or well-known ports lie in the range 0 - 1023 and require special access rights, normal user ports lie in the range 1024 to 65535.

 IP Address Classes

-Before the advent of Classless Inter-Domain Routing (CIDR) the world was a simple place and we had four classes of IP v4 addresses, A, B, C and D (there is nominally a class E but for all practical purposes it is not used).
-The IP address Class is defined by the setting of the TOP 4 bits of the IP address (bits 28 - 31 in our power of 2 notation).
+Before the advent of Classless Inter-Domain Routing (CIDR) the world was a complex place and we had four classes of IPv4 addresses: A, B, C and D (there is nominally a class E but for all practical purposes it was not used).
+The IP address Class is defined by the setting of the TOP 4 bits of the IP address (bits 0 -3 in the IETF notation).
 The IP Class provides the separation between the host and the network part of the IP address as defined below:

 B 172.16.0.0 10xx 16 16 255.255.0.0